Best Fitness Trackers for Cyclists iMore 2020

 Best Value Fitness Tracker: Fitbit Charge 4

 This purchase snags you a free 90-day trial of Fitbit Premium to help you stay active, sleep well, and manage stress.
 It uses 24/7 heart rate monitoring so you can track your resting heart rate and better measure your daily calorie burn.
-It has some smart features like the ability to play your favorite songs and playlists via the Spotify app, you can make secure purchases with Fitbit Pay, and get call, text, and smartphone app notifications.
+It has some smart features like the ability to play your favorite songs and playlists via the Spotify app, make secure purchases with Fitbit Pay, and get call, text, and smartphone app notifications.

 On the downside, many users report issues with setting this device up and that it's difficult to get it to turn on initially.
-They also say that a two-day battery life is more realistic than the reported seven days, especially if you're actively using it every day.
+They also say that two-day battery life is more realistic than the reported seven days, especially if you're actively using it every day.